Oscar Wilde’s First Tragedy

 Vera is seldom revived.
 It has been virtually ignored by scholars of Wilde’s work, and the ill-fated New York production dismissed as little more than a biographical footnote.
 But only by closely examining the composition, production, and reception of Vera can the Wilde we know today – the confident, witty, master dramatist – be fully understood.
 This is the complete and fascinating story of Oscar Wilde’s first, worst, and perhaps most important play.

-Oscar Wilde’s First Tragedy is based on extensive new research into Vera, which has uncovered material never before seen by scholars.
-This includes:
+Oscar Wilde’s First Tragedy and the critical edition of Vera are based on six years of research into the play, which has uncovered material never before seen by scholars.
+This material includes:

 About Rob Marland